The Mode of Computing: Computation, Representation and Interpretation

-The study of cognition within a computing paradigm made it possible to talk and study representations within a firm materialist setting in opposition to speculative or introspective methods, that were not scientific, and also in opposition to behaviorism, that did not regard representations as genuine objects of study.
+Written text, specially in the printed form, is perhaps the paradigmatic form of representation, and its adoption as the representational format by Turing contributed greatly to the success of the TM and to the impact of computing theory and technology.
+However, this choice prevents the direct use of non-textual representations, natural or conventional, such as hand and body gestures, diagrams, pictures, paintings, sculptures, music pieces, etc., that need to be translated into a textual format, using digits and numerical notations, to be used by computers.
+Although science and technology have addressed this challenge very successfully, this interface process is nevertheless complex, and it is unlikely that has to be performed by people.

+This limitation impacts also in representing the natural world that is presented to the agent through signals and forces, giving rise to images of the different modalities of perception and action, that have to be translated into textual representations in order to be used by computers.
+This is also a huge technological challenge, and despite that it has been addressed very successfully too, it is nevertheless a strong interface problem, that is unlikely to be faced by humans and non-human animals.

+The objective character of representations and its use in digital computers contrasts with the subjective notion of representation in cognitive psychology and philosophy of mind.
+Informally, representations in these latter disciplines are mental objects that are causal and essential to thought, intentional behavior and consciousness.
+Although these putative mind objects cannot be observed, measured or characterized, they were nevertheless used in pre-scientific speculative or introspective methods, but later on were rejected as genuine objects of scientific study, as in behaviorism.
+However, the TM and the availability of practical digital computers suggested the use of TM representations for modeling natural cognition.
 Chomsky made the proposal explicit with the introduction of syntactic structures \citep{Chomsky-1957} and his refutation of Skinner's \emph{Verbal Behavior} \citep{Chomsky-1959}.
-More generally, the representational view of cognition was extensively argued by Fodor who proposed that the object of cognition was a mental language, the Language of Thought (LOT) or \emph{Mentalese}, with a syntactic or compositional structure and a propositional and representational character \citep{Fodor}, that was inspired in the TM directly.
+Chomsky's implicit move was to establish a direct analogy between the material ``external'' representations and the representations processed by the mind and held in memory, which are ``internal''.
+More generally, the representational view of cognition was extensively argued by Fodor \citep{Fodor} who proposed that the object of cognition was a mental language, the Language of Thought (LOT) or \emph{Mentalese}, with a syntactic or compositional structure and a propositional and representational character, that was inspired in the TM directly.

-A representation is understood in Artificial Intelligence (AI) as a symbolic structure that is manipulated by the TM.
-This use was made explicit in the so-called \emph{Knowledge Representation Hypothesis} which states that the knowledge exhibited by a computational process can be considered representational if its structural ingredients can be rendered as propositions with a linguistic character, that are also causal and essential of the behavior exhibited by the computational agent \citep{Brian-Smith}.
-This hypothesis underlies the AI distinction between representational or symbolic versus non-representational or sub-symbolic systems.
-In the former, knowledge is expressed through declarative languages (e.g., logical or functional) and can be reasoned about, whereas in the latter knowledge is meant to be used directly (e.g., when skills are deployed) and it is expressed through opaque structures such as neural networks or through specific algorithms and other structures that cannot be rendered as sets of propositions.